 Hebrew University Need-Based Financial Aid Application Financial Aid (for H.U. students only)

-Forms are available upon request for Hebrew University financial aid.
 All processing and decisions are handled by Hebrew University.
 Applicants will be notified directly, and arrangements can be made to apply these funds to the cost of the Nativ program.
-More information available at the Hebrew University website.
+Scholarship application available here.

 USY’s Tikun Olam Scholarship